build-server-protocol/build-server-protocol/docs/specification.md

 diagnostics by calling any BSP endpoint that triggers a `buildTarget/compile`, such as `buildTarget/compile`, `buildTarget/test` and `buildTarget/run`.

+If the computed set of diagnostic is empty, the server must push an empty array with `reset` set to true, in order to clear previous diagnostics.

 The optional `originId` field in the definition of `PublishDiagnosticsParams` can be used by clients to know which request originated the notification.
 This field will be defined if the client defined it in the original request that